Washington University in St. Louis, 1994, physics, mathematic, minor in ancient history

 I study and teach the Irish language, and have given physics lectures in Irish before.
 Má tá Gaeilge agat, scríobh chugam!

-My research is in the area of direct dark matter searches, and neutrino oscillations.
+My research is in the area of direct dark matter searches.
 I am a member of the SuperCDMS collaboration, which is building a new experiment slated for SNOLAB that will have world'-leading sensitivity to low mass WIMPs which may constitute the dark matter content of the universe.
 My group is in charge of the data acquisition and trigger for SuperCDMS.
-I am also a long-time member of the T2K collaboration, for which I lead the fine-grained detector group.
-I previously was co-leader of T2K's near detector effort.
+I was previously also a long-time member of the T2K collaboration, for which I led the fine-grained detector group.
+I also served as co-leader of T2K's near detector effort.
+I was also a member of the Sudbury Neutrino Observatory (SNO) collaboration, where I focused on signal extraction techniques and analyses of time variations in the solar neutrino flux.